dlai0001/la-sails-meetup-game/README.md

         $> ember generate model monster

-  Add the same properties to the client side model, `/app/models/monster.js`
+  Add the same properties to the client side model, `/app/models/monster.js`.
+(Note: we omit the `id` property because ember data automatically tracks this.)

         import DS from 'ember-data';